LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 It is important to ensure that temperature fluctuations do not affect measurement accuracy.
 A low temperature sensitivity reduces errors due to temperature changes.
 An accurate temperature sensitivity characteristic is therefore crucial for subsequent precise magnetic field measurements.

 %%Sensor_evaluation_setup_for_temperature_sensitivity_measurements.png%%

+As the temperature sensor *TLV493D* in particular produced very different results in the previous measurements, an additional temperature sensor was attached to the sensor circuit board for this measurement.
+The figure \ref{Sensor_evaluation_setup_for_temperature_sensitivity_measurements.png} shows these modifications in detail.
+This makes it possible to accurately determine the sensors (+ic) temperature.
+The temperature measuring device *VC-7055BT* can be analysed using a (+pc) interface.
+The controller of the temperature chamber can also be programmed via a (+pc) interface and a target temperature can be specified.

 %%Sensor_temperature_sensitivity_evaluation_results_for_TLV493D_and_MMC5603NJ.png%%